stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ## Examples

 To explore the consequences of the axioms and build intuition for them, let's take a look at several examples.
-You are invited to independently verify whether the graphs below agree with the axioms or violate them in some way.
+You're invited to independently verify whether the graphs below agree with the axioms or violate them in some way.

 ### Reflexivity